stefoxp/knowledge/Agile/TddByExample/tdd_patterns.md

 ### Collecting Parameter

 How do you collect the results of an operation that is spread over several objects?
-Add a parameter to the opearation in which the results will be collected.
+Add a parameter to the operation in which the results will be collected.

 ... is a common sequence of Composite.